Explore health content from A to Z.

 Is taking any medications.

 An upper GI series is performed by a radiologist.
-This is a doctor trained to use x-rays to test or treat patients.
+This is a doctor trained to use X-rays for treatment or diagnosis.
 A radiology technologist may also assist with the exam.

 Then your child is given barium contrast to drink.
 The barium may come in different flavors for a more pleasant taste.
 Infants may drink the barium from a baby bottle.
 Toddlers may drink it from a sippy cup.
 If your child can’t drink the barium, a nasogastric (NG) tube is used.
 This is a soft, flexible tube that’s inserted through your child’s nose into the stomach to send barium down the upper GI tract.

-Your child may also be given “fizzies” to swallow.
+Your child may also be given fizzy crystals to swallow.
 These make air build up in the stomach.
-Your child must resist the urge to burp or vomit, or more “fizzies” or barium must be taken.
+Your child must resist the urge to burp or vomit, or more fizzy crystals or barium must be taken.

 Unless told not to, your child can return to his or her normal routine and diet right away.
 But make sure your child drinks plenty of water.
 Water helps relieve constipation that may occur after the exam.

-Your child’s stool appears chalky white or light for 1–2 days due to the barium in the contrast.
+Your child’s stool appears chalky white or light for 1 to 2 days due to the barium in the contrast.
 If no barium is passed within 24 hours, call the doctor.

 The radiologist may discuss early results with you after the exam.
 A report is given to your child’s doctor, who follows up with complete results.